Hospice: Philosophy

 The goal of hospice care is to prioritize comfort, quality of life and individual wishes.
 How comfort is defined is up to each individual or, if the patient is incapacitated, the patient's family.
 This can include addressing physical, emotional, spiritual and/or social needs.
 In hospice care, patient-directed goals are integral and interwoven throughout the care.
 Hospices typically do not perform treatments that are meant to diagnose or cure an illness but also do not include treatments that hasten death.
 Instead, hospices focus on palliative care to relieve pain and symptoms.

+This philosophy affects how hospice staff treat people and their families.
+Compared to general healthcare providers, hospice professionals take a different approach to talking to people and their families.
+They are more likely to make predictions or express uncertainty around future events (e.g., "He might die this week" or "I think she might live longer") than to issue orders or prescribe actions (e.g., "She needs a nurse" or "He can't go home").